-nngt.Graph([nodes, name, weighted,]) The basic graph class, which inherits from a library class such as graph_tool.Graph, networkx.
-DiGraph, or igraph.
-Graph. nngt.SpatialGraph([nodes, name, weighted, The detailed class that inherits from Graph and imple- ]) ments additional properties to describe spatial graphs (i.e. nngt.Network([name, weighted, directed,]) The detailed class that inherits from Graph and imple- ments additional properties to describe various biologi- cal functions and interact with the NEST simulator. nngt.SpatialNetwork(population[, name,]) Class that inherits from Network and SpatialGraph to provide a detailed description of a real neural network in space, i.e.
+nngt.Graph(args, kwargs) The basic graph class, which inherits from a library class such as graph_tool.Graph, networkx.DiGraph, or igraph.Graph. nngt.SpatialGraph(args, kwargs) The detailed class that inherits from Graph and imple- ments additional properties to describe spatial graphs (i.e. nngt.Network(args, kwargs) The detailed class that inherits from Graph and imple- ments additional properties to describe various biologi- cal functions and interact with the NEST simulator. nngt.SpatialNetwork(args, kwargs) Class that inherits from Network and SpatialGraph to provide a detailed description of a real neural network in space, i.e. with positions and biological properties to interact with NEST.